Could I have Halitosis?

 How to Keep Bad Breath to a Minimum:

-- Brush regularly, floss, use a mouth rinse, chew gum, having your teeth cleaned on a regular basis, use a tongue scraper, quit smoking and keep the saliva flowing in your mouth.
+- Brush regularly, floss, use a mouth rinse, chew gum, have your teeth cleaned on a regular basis, use a tongue scraper, quit smoking, and keep the saliva flowing in your mouth.

-- Eat fibrous fruits and vegetables-Eat an apple a day also helps moisten the mouth.
+- Eat fibrous fruits and vegetables.
+Eating an apple a day also helps moisten the mouth.

-- Take a dietary supplement such as Vitamin C, D, E and B which helps the body eliminate excess mucus and toxins.
+- Take a dietary supplement such as Vitamin C, D, E and B, which can help the body eliminate excess mucus and toxins.

 - Drink green and black teas help eliminate sulfur compounds and reduce oral bacteria.

-- Using an Oral Probiotic-They can come in dissolving tablets, mints, mouthwashes, gum or toothpaste.
-They give the good bacteria more of a chance to begin colonizing areas afflicted with odorous bacteria.
+- Use an oral probiotic.
+Oral probiotics come in many different forms such as dissolving tablets, mints, mouthwashes, gum, or toothpaste.
+They give the good bacteria more of a chance to begin colonizing areas affected with odorous bacteria.
 Example: TheraBreath

 Treating Tonsil Stones: